AndreasCnaus/Tracker_Board/README.md

-# 🛰️ STM32F4 Cellular GPS Asset Tracker: Full-Stack System Overview
+# 🛰️ STM32F4 Cellular GPS Asset Tracker: System Overview

 This repository serves as the definitive, **code-free technical documentation** for a proof-of-concept asset tracking solution built from the ground up.
 The project demonstrates an entire IoT data path: from bare-metal hardware acquisition and cellular transmission to database storage and web visualization.